jenny2enny/LITA_CLASS_DOCUMENTATION/README.md

 **2.THE SUMMARY OF THE UNIT SOLD BY EACH REGION**

-Row Labels	Sum of Units Sold
+Row Labels	Sum of Unit Sold
 North Central	54522,
 North East	208983,
 North West	105014,